jdegrand/homebridge-sengled/README.md

-# homebridge-sengled-bulbs
+# homebridge-sengleds

-Note: I am trying to get this to work with my Sendled light strips and implement MQtt
+Note: I am trying to get this to work with my Sendled light strips and implement MQTT support

 An unoffical [Homebridge](https://github.com/nfarina/homebridge) platform plugin for Sengled accessories.